2008 French Grand Prix: Post-race

 Trulli said, "Today was a great race, hard and tough.
 We had a good pace, even if we had to battle with some cars that were quicker than us.
 I had to fight really hard but that is what people should expect both from myself and from Toyota."
 Hamilton commented on his drive-through penalty: "My drive-through penalty was an extremely close call: I felt I'd got past Vettel fairly and was ahead going into the corner.
 But I was on the outside and couldn't turn-in in case we both crashed, then I lost the back-end and drove over the kerb."

 After BMW Sauber's victory at the previous race, their director, Mario Theissen, said that "over the entire weekend here our package did not work perfectly", while driver Heidfeld said that it was a "disappointing result".
 Alonso said that he felt disappointed after his poor start to the race.
 Red Bull's director, Christian Horner, said that their problems lay in the bad starts their drivers had made.
 Button, who retired during the race, commented on his collision: "I got a good start and was alongside Bourdais.
 I thought he was going to turn in at turn one and close the door so I pulled in behind him and then unfortunately hit him in the rear as everything slowed down for the corner.
 I could feel that there was something broken at the front of the car as there was an air coming in from the front, but the car was driveable and I was staying with the back of the pack so I continued.
 We replaced the nose but the bargeboards had been pulled off and the car had become undriveable so I had to retire."
 Piquet scored his first points in Formula One in the race, having failed to score up to that point.
 He said that he was happy, and hoped that the team could "continue like this for the rest of the season".

-After the race, Massa moved into the lead of the Drivers' Championship, on 48 points, taking the Championship lead for the first time in his Formula One career.
+After the race, Massa moved into the lead of the Drivers' Championship, on 48 points, taking the Championship lead for the first time in his Formula One career (and becoming the first Brazilian driver to lead the championship since 1993, after Ayrton Senna won the Monaco Grand Prix that year).
 Kubica lost the lead of the Drivers' Championship, falling two points behind Massa.
 Räikkönen moved ahead of Hamilton, on 43 points, while Hamilton was five points further behind.
 Heidfeld remained fifth.
 Before the race, Ferrari had been just three points ahead of BMW in the Constructors' Championship; after the race, Ferrari moved into a comfortable 17 point advantage.
 McLaren made up one point on BMW, although they were still 16 points behind.